-I’ll take your favorite recipes and transform them into 30-60 second long bite sized ‘Tasty’ style videos, which are perfect for sharing not only on your own website (reinforcing written content with relevant video can be great for SEO and user experience!), but also on social media platforms like Facebook, Instagram, YouTube & more.
+We’ll take your favorite recipes and transform them into 60 second long bite sized ‘Tasty’ style videos, which are perfect for sharing not only on your own website (reinforcing written content with relevant video can be great for SEO and user experience!), but also on social media platforms like Facebook, Instagram, Pinterest, YouTube & more.

-Extensive recipe filming experience has taught me that like any great recipe, a great recipe video requires all the right ingredients, including:
+Extensive recipe filming experience has taught us that like any great recipe, a great recipe video requires all the right ingredients, including:

 THE PERFECT LIGHTING.

 The problem is, you can’t just purchase a lighting kit or two from Amazon and expect it to look like the “real thing”.
 Harsh shadows, yellow or blue tinting, and uneven exposure are very common issues that come with indoor lighting.
-I spent hundreds of hours experimenting with numerous lighting technologies and placements and have at last arrived at a result that I am completely confident is as brilliant and natural looking as the “real thing” – with none of the inherent limitations and inconsistencies.
+Through the years, we’ve spent countless hours experimenting with numerous lighting technologies and placements and have at last arrived at a result that we are completely confident is as brilliant and natural looking as the “real thing” – with none of the inherent limitations and inconsistencies.

-It took my husband and I more than a hundred hours to design and build a completely custom lighting setup that features nearly 100 individual High CRI LED bulbs, strategically placed around the studio for optimal lighting conditions.
-I’m happy to report that the time and investment was absolutely worth it.
+It took us more than a hundred hours and a significant financial investment to design and build a completely custom lighting setup that features nearly 100 individual High CRI LED bulbs, strategically placed around the studio for optimal lighting conditions.
+We’re happy to report that the time and investment was absolutely worth it.

 CONSISTENT, CRYSTAL CLEAR CAMERA FOCUS.

 How many times have you seen an otherwise good recipe video hindered by inconsistent camera focus where the ingredients or action are in focus one moment, but out of focus the next?
-I have multiple monitors in my studio and a dedicated video producer to keep a keen eye on every single frame of video, ensuring each shot is crisp and clear.
+We have multiple monitors in our studio and I act as a dedicated video producer to keep a keen eye on every single frame of video, ensuring each shot is crisp and perfectly lined up.
+Yvonne’s hands are the star of the show as she makes the recipe.
+Having both of us hard at work in the studio results in a top quality recipe video.

 A KNACK FOR VIDEO EDITING.